What it is and what I can expect?

-We are fortunate at The Beehive to have four experienced therapists Wayne (MingXing) Lin, Gemma Taylor, Lynsey McCabe and Sarah Cunliffe.
+We are fortunate at The Beehive to have four experienced therapists Wayne (MingXing) Lin, Gemma Taylor and Lynsey McCabe.
 They work on different days and specialise in different areas which means there's lots of opportunities in the week when you can benefit from this great massage at our Chester clinic.